Ammonium thioglycolate: Use in perms

 Since polar molecules are less volatile than nonpolar ones, the glycolate substituent makes the thiol non-volatile and hence less odorous.
 An added advantage is that the glycolate confers some solubility in water.
 One could almost certainly use HSCH3 and ammonia to give a perm, but there would be serious olfactory consequences.

 In popular culture

-In the 2001 film Legally Blonde, the protagonist, law student Elle Woods, wins her first case by proving that a witness who had gotten a perm the day of a murder could not have been in the shower at the time of the murder because "isn't the first cardinal rule of perm maintenance that you're forbidden to wet your hair for at least 24 hours after getting a perm at the risk of deactivating the ammonium thioglycolate?"
+In the 2001 film Legally Blonde, the protagonist, law student Elle Woods, wins her first case by proving that a witness who had gotten a perm the day of a murder could not have been in the shower at the time of the murder because "isn't the first cardinal rule of perm maintenance that you're forbidden to wet your hair for at least 24 hours after getting a perm at the risk of deactivating the ammonium thioglycolate?" (but mispronouncing it as "ammonium thyglockalate").